AbdullahAkhlaq/AMAZON-E-COMMERCE-SALES-DASHBOARD/README.md

 ## Key Visuals

-- **Profit by Month**: This shows the monthly trends in profit.
+- **Profit by Month**: Monthly trends in profit.
 - **Profit by Sub-Category**: Breakdown of profits across different product sub-categories.
 - **Quantity by Category**: A pie chart depicting the percentage of quantities sold in different categories.
-- **Quantity by Payment Mode**: A breakdown of quantities sold by different payment methods.
+- **Quantity by Payment Mode**: Breakdown of quantities sold by different payment methods.
 - **Amount by State**: Visual representation of the total sales amount by state.
 - **Amount by Customer Name**: Identifies the top customers contributing to sales.